Published Date : 05 Oct 2023

 The global cardiac monitoring market size was valued at USD 7.96 billion in 2022 and it is expected to hit around USD 17.26 billion by 2032, poised to grow at a CAGR of 8.1% from 2023 to 2032.

-High tobacco use, high cholesterol levels, obesity, physical inactivity, diabetes, poor diet, and alcohol use are all factors that have a direct impact on heart health.
-Because of lifestyle changes, continuous monitoring of cardiac health is required; thus, medical technology companies are launching a variety of products.
-Biotricity Inc., for example, unveiled Bioheart, a direct-to-consumer heart monitor that enables 24/7 continuous rhythm monitoring for 48 hours on a full battery, in November 2021.
+Due to their large and growing populations, as well as an increasing number of hospitals and clinics in these countries, the emerging economies of India and China are expected to provide a wide range of growth opportunities for market participants.
+Tobacco use, high cholesterol levels, obesity, physical inactivity, diabetes, poor diet, and alcohol use are all risk factors for heart disease.
+Continuous monitoring of cardiac health is required due to lifestyle changes; thus, medical technology companies are launching a variety of products.
+In November 2021, Biotricity Inc., for example, unveiled Bioheart, a direct-to-consumer heart monitor that enables 24/7 continuous rhythm monitoring for 48 hours on a single charge.

 |Growth Rate from 2023 to 2032||CAGR of 8.1%|